Dalhousie-ICG/icg-shared-scripts/README.md

 `TreeFINISHER_ete3_v1-1.py` - (Not finished nor well tested!)
 Use ETE3 kit to process input newick tree: colour branches by taxonomic group, rename taxa, and output as SVG.

+`visualize_compositional_bias.py` - Show absolute or relative amino acid frequencies of taxa of an alignment as barcharts at the tips of a phylogenetic tree

 ## Sequencing reads analysis
 `colorFastq.pl` - Print a FASTQ file to your terminal screen, but phred symbols become colored bars